 The Bible story of Adam & Eve shows how God created man for relationship.
 It is important children, as well as the rest of us, understand this and also the following:

 When God made humans, He did more than speak; He touched.
 God took the dust of the ground and formed man.
 Then God breathed life into man.
-We humans were made different and made to be different.
+We humans were made differently and made to be different.
 We were created in the image of God, to look like Him and to know Him.

 God placed the first man Adam in a perfect garden and let him name all the animals.
 God saw that Adam needed someone like him, a helper.
 God caused Adam to fall into a deep sleep, took one of his ribs and formed woman.
 She was called Eve.